Electrocochleography: Cochlear potentials

 As described above, the cochlear microphonic (CM) is an alternating current (AC) voltage that mirrors the waveform of the acoustic stimulus.
 It is dominated by the outer hair cells of the organ of Corti.
 The magnitude of the recording is dependent on the proximity of the recording electrodes to the hair cells.
 The CM is proportional to the displacement of the basilar membrane.
 A fourth potential, the auditory nerve neurophonic, is sometimes dissociated from the CM.
 The neurophonic represents the neural part (auditory nerve spikes) phased-locked to the stimulus and is similar to the Frequency following response.

 The summating potential (SP), first described by Tasaki et al. in 1954, represents the direct current (DC) response of the hair cells as they move in conjunction with the basilar membrane, as well as the DC response from dendritic and axonal potentials of the auditory nerve.
 The SP is the stimulus-related potential of the cochlea.
 Although historically it has been the least studied, renewed interest has surfaced due to changes in the SP reported in cases of endolymphatic hydrops or Ménière's disease.

 The auditory nerve action potential, also called the compound action potential (CAP), is the most widely studied component in ECochG.
 The AP represents the summed response of the synchronous firing of the nerve fibers.
 It also appears as an AC voltage.
 The first and largest wave (N1) is identical to wave I of auditory brainstem response (ABR).
 Following this is N2, which is identical to wave II of the ABR.
 The magnitude of the action potential reflects the number of fibers that are firing.
 The latency of the AP is measured as the time between the onset and the peak of the N1 wave.

+The CAP is considered to have low sensitivity to changes in stimulus polarity, in contrast to the CM which follows the polarity of the stimulation.
+As a result, researchers often use the sum (or difference) of responses to stimuli of alternating polarity to dissociate the CAP from CM.